 - Examine the fruits of any encounter upon your life, or those people who surround you.

 - A message from the Divine leaves us changed for the better, even if only in a small way, while encounters with the forces of darkness have hurtful consequences, though not always immediately.

 - Any being you summon at will through a medium is not from God.

 That being said, angels from God will occasionally make their presence known to individuals.
 Nevertheless, we cannot will them through channeling exercises.
 Angels come into our lives when they know an individual is in dire need, or when God tells them to do so.
 Angels are not parlor game entertainment.
 Consequently, one must be highly skeptical of any angel workshop organization that states otherwise.

 We all have guardian angels and they do offer protection.
 The key in calling for protection is to keep one's focus on God as the Creator of angels.
-If you'll notice when reading about most angel encounters, they always come to earth to complete a task but once the task is completed, they leave just as suddenly as they arrived.
+If you'll notice, when reading about most angel encounters, it becomes apparent that they always come to earth to complete a task.
+Once the task is completed, they leave just as suddenly as they arrived.
 Angels do not wish to draw attention to themselves; their goal is to help mankind by pointing to the Creator, the source from which they came.